 Seems nobody was in the mood for a second home.
 (Vulture Note* Economic downturns are a great time to buy people’s expensive toys, these luxuries are the first to go in a downsizing) This downturn lasted until 2012 when my wife and I decided to make a plan and try to will ourselves into sole ownership.

 We took out a mortgage and paid the aunts off.
 After consolidating the cottage, we put $58,000 into it to really bring it up to date and started making it available on VRBO.
-I will likely do a future post about our experience on VRBO, so far it has been all positive.
+I did a post about our experience on VRBO, so far it has been all positive.

 The cottage nowadays almost pays for itself (only a $3k difference per year).
 We plan on retiring here and hoping that our kids will continue the tradition long after we are gone.

 There is an updated post about our $58,000Renovation of the Cottage, if you like watching HGTV, you’ll like this Update!